thru-hike

 What is the Annapurna Circuit

-And within this Conservancy there is a trail known as the Annapurna Circuit.
-It's a circular route that goes around the Annapurna Mountain (one of the eight tallest peaks in the world).
+The Annapurna Circuit is a circular route that goes around the Annapurna Mountain (one of the eight tallest peaks in the world).
 The trail gets it start in the subtropical forests along paddy fields and waterfalls at 2,500 feet, and ascends all the way up to the frozen Arctic region at 17,800 feet reaching the Tibetan plateau.

 The whole circuit is about 145 miles in length, and it took me 13 days to complete it, even with some side treks mixed in.
 I went in a counter-clockwise direction because this way the daily altitude gain was slower, and it makes crossing the highest point easier and safer.